Low Dose Chemotherapy Or IPT Targets Cancer Cells Directly And Does No Harm To Normal Healthy Cells.

-Low dose chemotherapy or insulin potentiation therapy (IPT) originated from Mexico.
+Low dose chemotherapy or insulin potentiation therapy (IPTLD) originated from Mexico.
 A Canadian physician, Dr. Steven Ayre, residing in the United States is credited with bringing this efficient non conventional cancer therapy to the US in the 1990’s.

 The Garcia family of physicians from Mexico are credited with the creation of low dose chemotherapy or IPT.
 Dr. Ayre worked together with the Donato Garcia family evolving the Insulin Potentiation therapy to what is widely used today.